 An officer is an important character taking part in the battle.
 In a campaign game, officers are usually PCs and major NPCs and monsters.
-In a battle fought outside of an RPG campaign (a standalone scenario), the scenario itself will specify the officers involved.

-Each officer is represented on the battlefield with an officer counter.
+In a battle fought outside of an RPG campaign (a Each officer is represented on the battlefield with an officer counter.
 An assortment of 1" x 1" officer counters is included with the Complete Domains at War Set, but you can substitute fantasy miniatures or other playing pieces as desired.
 Officers are rated with various officer characteristics (p.
 14), the most important of which is leadership ability (p.
 14).